mannsi/PS201/README.md

 Software installation and execution
 ------
-In the future we will release executable versions of the software but right now you are stuck with source.
-The easiest way to install is to run `python3 PsController/setup.py`.
-Note that this will try to download and install python dependencies so a network connection is probably needed (see the setup.py file for dependencies).After install you can run the software with `python3 PsController/PsController.py`
+The easiest way to install is to run `sudo python3 Software/setup.py`.
+Note that this will try to download and install python dependencies so a network connection is probably needed (see the setup.py file for dependencies).
+After install you can run the software with `sudo PsController`

 Hardware details
 ------